 Peoples Juice Press

-If you want to extract the maximum amount of juice humanly possible, you can use the Champion as a grinder and then press the juice out with the Peoples Juice Press ($399).
-This two step process will give you 50% more juice than a Champion or a Green Star/Green Life juicer, and even outperforms the $2,400 Norwalk juicer, extracting 2 oz more juice per pound of carrots, and producing juice with the highest enzyme activity, while saving you $1,700 bucks that you can put toward a Berkey Water Filter, a Vitamix Blender, and lots of organic fruits and veggies.
+If you want to extract the maximum amount of juice humanly possible, you can use the Champion to grind your produce into a pulp, and then press the juice out with the Peoples Juice Press ($399).
+This two step process takes longer, but will give you about 50% more juice than a Champion or a Green Star/Green Life juicer, and even outperforms the $2,400 Norwalk juicer, extracting 2 oz more juice per pound of carrots, and producing juice with the highest enzyme activity, while saving you $1,700 bucks, which I recommend putting toward a Berkey Water Filter, a Vitamix Blender, and lots of organic fruits and veggies.

 Let’s compare two of the most popular lower priced juicers…

 My Dad has a Breville Juice Fountain Plus ($150).
 He started out with the $450 Green Star juicer (that’s now in my attic), but it took too long to clean.
 So he replaced it with a Champion, which he really liked and used for many years.
 Then for some reason he bought a Breville and decided he liked it better than the Champion because it was even easier to clean.
-He’s a casual juicer and clearly clean-up time is his most important feature.
+He’s a casual juicer and clearly clean-up time is what he values most.
 I’ve used the Breville and I like it too.
 It’s fast, easy to use and definitely easy to clean.
 It has a two speed motor and a large 3″ feeding tube, which is great, but it only comes with a 1 year warranty.
 That’s a bit disappointing.

 L’Equip XL Juicer